 Before we get started, here’s the list of hostings we’ll be discussing: Kinsta 10Web WPEngine FlyWheel SiteGround GoDaddy Pagely BlueHost InMotion DreamHost If you’re a developer and work with WordPress on a day-to-day basis, you might think that the time of managed hostings, that is hosting providers that set up servers and then take care of them for users, is nearing its end.
 After all, you might think, modern server providers have made it so that anyone can set up a server and then manage it.
 But continuous strong interest in managed WordPress hosting providers and in how they compare paints a very different picture.
 WordPress is fairly complex and can become a source of unnecessary headache for an average user who just wants to set up a simple website without going into the nitty-gritty of technical management.
 In fact, the efficient infrastructure and essential services, such as backups and security, that managed hosting typically provides, are enormously important to the majority of WordPress users.
 But then comes another big question: Which one should you choose?
-In this article, we start off by discussing what managed WP hosting is and whether it’s worth it before delineating the advantages and disadvantages of the 10 top choices of managed hosting providers in 2020.
+In this article, we start off by discussing what managed WP hosting is and whether it’s worth it before delineating the advantages and disadvantages of the 10 top choices of managed hosting providers in 2021.
 Then you’ll find a handy table for you to quickly compare said hostings if you have no time to go into more details.
 Finally, we’ll answer all the questions users typically have about managed WordPress hosting.
-Oh, also a quick note; Though we at 10Web do offer managed WP hosting, along with a whole bunch of other features and services, we’ve tried our best to keep this article objective and helpful to everyone who might need a good managed WP hosting.
+Oh, also a quick note; Though we at 10Web offer automated WP hosting, along with a whole bunch of other features and services, we’ve tried our best to keep this article objective and helpful to everyone who might need a good managed WP hosting.
 Let’s get right to it!

 What’s managed WordPress hosting?